|

 folk art structure located in northeastern Los Angeles County.
-The museum houses objects created by the American Indian cultures of the western Great Basin,
+The museum houses objects created by the Native American cultures of the western Great Basin,

 California, and the Southwest.